Does the IRS Come to Your House?

 A Revenue Officer has certain limited powers.
 They’re not law enforcement officers, and they don’t carry a badge or a gun.
 They typically take what’s called a pocket commission.
 It’s a plastic ID badge of sorts, and they are not authorized to carry firearms.

-Watch This Short Video to Find out What to Do If an IRS Employee Shows up at Your Door
+Quick Video: What to Do If an IRS Employee Comes To Your House

 Now, often, the revenue officer will decide that the best way that they’re going to be able to deal with your particular matter is to show up at your place of business or your residence as the first point of contact.